nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 - If the value is present but its hash is not equal to `%hash`, call `FAILWITH` with either `Unit` or with the correct hash if available.

+## Machine-Readable Specifications

+In the present repository, `proposals/tzip-16/metadata-schema.json` is a JSON-Schema specification of the contents of the “Metadata JSON Format” described above.
+A few valid examples are available in the `proposals/tzip-16/examples/` directory.

+## How To “Derive” From TZIP-16

+## Known Implementations

+## Future Work & Extensions